wpwoodjr/rust-merge-sort/README.md

   ressw2/all-ssf-all.log:   	   120          6.6%           78%        -4.33%
 ```

 From the above benchmark, the proposed two stage merge sort indicates a speedup of **13.1%** for random unsorted data, with **95%** of sort runs being faster.
 For random data, including unsorted and forward / reverse sorted variants, the results indicate a speedup of **20.2%**, with **92%** of sort runs being faster.
-Other data patterns are faster too, except for the `sawtooth` pattern, which about the same.
+Other data patterns are faster too, except for the `sawtooth` pattern, which is about the same.
 The number of comparisons performed is **-2.92%** less over all tests.

 These stats compare results by pattern / variant:
 ```